How To Prune Parsley & Promote More Growth

 Enter your email below and we will send you a guide to help you SAVE money in your garden.

-How to you know when to prune?
+How to you know when to prune your parsley plants?
 When will your parsley be at it’s full flavor?

-It is completely up to you whether you want to keep your plants as an annual or keep it for a second year.
+It is completely up to you whether you want to keep your plants as an annual or let the parsley grow for a second year.

-- Parsley is one of the fastest-growing herbs and regular pruning is very important to maintain new growth.
+- Parsley plants are one of the fastest-growing leafy herbs and regular pruning is very important to maintain new parsley growth.
 After pruning, it will reach it’s full growth again after two to three weeks.
-So you’ll be pruning frequently.
+So you’ll be pruning parsley frequently.

-- Remember that new growth comes from underneath, toward the center of the plant, so by frequent pruning, you are encouraging new growth that won’t be overcrowded and can get adequate sunlight.
+- Remember that new growth of the parsley plant comes from underneath, toward the center of the plant, so by frequent pruning, you are encouraging new parsley growth that won’t be overcrowded and can get adequate sunlight.

-- Parsley is at its full flavor when the stems are about six inches tall and have the bright green color.
+- Parsley is at its full flavor when the plant stems are about six inches tall and have the bright green color.
 So that is a great time to harvest your parsley and use it in some yummy food.
 Two other options to store for future at this point include drying your parsley or you can even freeze it.
-This way you can use your extra parsley all year round and you’ll never have to buy it in the grocery store.
+This way you can use your extra parsley plant all year round and you’ll never have to buy dry parsley in the grocery store.

-- One thing you want to do is to check for any yellowing leaves.
+- A few things you want to do is to check for any yellowing leaves.
 Leaves with bright colors are the most flavorful.
-You want to cut the yellowing leaves back first.
-I would check for yellowing leaves at every week or two.
+You want to cut the yellowing leaves and flowers back first.
+I would check for yellowing plant leaves at every week or two.
 Just toss the yellowing leaves because they will not have to the freshest flavor.
 You want beautiful green foliage for the best flavor.

 Check out this video to see to prune parsley.